 Given the numerous benefits the ABI system can provide; it can be extremely helpful for companies that regularly do business overseas to invest in customs software that is fully compatible with ABI standards in the new ACE environment.

 CBP maintains a list of software vendors who have been officially certified to submit transactions to ACE via ABI.
-MIC is one of these officially accredited vendors, thanks to its United States Customs solution.
+MIC is one of these officially accredited vendors of software for ACE filings, thanks to its US customs filings solution.

 With this web-based system, IORs or their brokers can automate the processes for multiple facilities from a single hosted or licensed instance, allowing companies to establish a standardized, organized and defined workflow process that is fully compliant with existing regulations, while also helping them to prepare for future changes.

 The MIC tool provides solutions not only for AES for exports and ABI for imports, but also for import/export compliance automation, 10+2/Importer Security Filing (ISF) rules, classification management and foreign trade zone (FTZ) operations.
 Additionally, it provides free trade agreement management and solicitation tools for programs such as NAFTA, CAFTA, US-Chile, US-Australia, US-Peru, KORUS, AALA and the Buy America Act.